maximilien/ghtrack/README.md

 1. Pass it locally using the `--access-token <GitHub access token here>`, without the '<>'

-2. For environment variable, just set it as follows:
+2. When using an environment variable, just set it as follows:

 ```bash
 export GH_ACCESS_TOKEN=<GitHub access token here>